amandaguglieri/hackinglife/docs/evil-winrm.md

 # Evil-WinRm

 By default, installed on kali.
+[See winrm](5985-5986-winrm-windows-remote-management.md).

 ## Basic usage